 where J is the number of points for each measurement, X is the original data matrix, T is the score matrix and P is the loading matrix.
-Model optimization was carried out until all reproduced spectra had a RMSD lower than 30% of the initial standard deviation.
+Model optimisation was carried out until all the reproduced spectra had an RMSD lower than 30% of the initial standard deviation.

 After applying the obtained PCA model to the spectra, it was possible to compute the scores related to the most important components.
 Similarity between spectra was evaluated using hierarchical clustering.
 This analysis was performed using the Agglomerative clustering method in the sklearn.cluster module; Euclidean metric was used to compute the linkage.
-In Figure 3, a flow chart summarises all steps involved in the PCA processing.
+In Figure 3, a flow chart summarises the steps involved in PCA processing.